- Professional work experience

 - Academic performance (Superior GMAT score and GPA)

 - Notable accomplishments

 All candidates are considered for scholarship opportunities during the admission process.
 No additional application is necessary.

 Students pursuing an MBA at the University of Florida may apply for financial aid even before they are admitted into their program–however, the determination and processing of loans will not occur until admitted.
-The Office for Student Financial Affairs is the department responsible for determining eligibility and the processing of any financial aid.
+The Office of Student Financial Aid and Scholarships (SFA) is the department responsible for determining eligibility and the processing of any financial aid.
 Two dedicated financial aid coordinators within Hough Hall are available to assist prospective and current MBA students.
 Additional information regarding financial aid for graduate students can be found on the SFA website.

 Federal student loans are the primary source of funding for MBA students.
 Students must either be a U.S. Citizen or Resident Alien in order to be eligible for federal student loans.
 Students who wish to be considered for a federal student loan must complete the Free Federal Student Aid (FAFSA) application.

 Upon notice of admission, you can check the status of your financial aid online through ONE.UF.

 Keep your address updated with the Registrar’s Office.
 All correspondences, and checks, are mailed to addresses on file with the Registrar’s office.